Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model

 This paper's simple simulation, which is given knowledge of the true density field, demonstrates the benefits of adding clustering information into the photometric redshift estimation.
 This inclusion not only sharpens the posterior redshift probability distributions of galaxies and populations of galaxies but, more importantly, it can overcome biases in the prior which are not possible to resolve when only using galaxy photometry.
+That demonstrates the advantages of the combination of clustering and photometry into the same inference, where the usage of the two techniques separately would yield different answers which would be hard to combine or result in a failed validation cross-check.
 We also show how clustering information can be naturally used even if it is only available for a subset of the redshift range of interest, without producing any additional biases.

 The methodology described herein does not resolve redshift degeneracies that are intrinsic to the photometric and clustering methods: for \photoz's, there remains the possibility that the map of colors to redshifts is non-unique, \ie\ galaxies at distinct $z$ can have identical features $F$.
 For clustering, it remains true that the redshift dependence of bias $b(z)$ is degenerate with the redshift distribution.
 Our method does, however, exploit any cases in which one method might resolve the degeneracies of the other---for instance if the photometric features of some galaxy type $t$ restrict $p(z|t)$ to a small enough range of $z$ that variation in $b^t(z)$ can be assumed to be fairly small.
 The success of this method in producing $n(z)$ to the accuracy desired for large cosmological surveys will therefore still depend on the details of the survey and the galaxy population; but we now have a means to harness all of the available information.